KevinJC23/Diabetes-PredictiveAnalytics/README.md

   path = kagglehub.dataset_download("iammustafatz/diabetes-prediction-dataset")
 </pre>

+Dataset Information
+- Consist of 100000 lines (before data cleaning)
+- Have 9 feature include 1 labels
+- Target label: Diabetes (1 = diabetes, 0 = non-diabetes)

+Data Condition
+- There is no missing values
+- have 3854 data duplication
+- Data imbalance

 The Dataset have 8 features and 1 label that consist of:
 - Age: There are three categories in it male ,female and other.
 - Gender: Ranges from 0-80